mackenziekbrooks/dci102-f18-humanities-data/Unit 2/unit2_assignments.md

 * Due Tuesday 11/7 by 2:30pm.
 * Submit your data set in a zipped folder via Box.
 * Include the data you modified in .csv or .xlsx form.
-* Include a text file titled "data-assessment-DATE.txt" with the results of our in-class activity.
+* Include a text file titled "data-assessment-DATE.txt" with the results of our in-class activity \(Unit 2 / Activity 3\).
 * Include a text file titled "data-cleanup-DATE.txt" with a list of the modifications you made to your data set.
 Those modifications could include:

   * All fields should be standardized to the most appropriate data type \(Date, String, etc.\)